pr0duce/pr0duce.github.io/_posts/2016-06-07-new-weapons-policy.md

   </div>
 </div>

-And a very ambitious project, these folks are working on building their very own PCR machine - one component of DNA sequencing.
+Embarking on a very ambitious project, these folks are working on building their very own PCR machine - one component of DNA sequencing.

 <div class="media-box">
   <img src="/images/posts/2016-06-07/sequencing.jpg" />